jackie-ho/car-repository/resources/01-user-interface/intro-to-xml-hw/readme.md

 ## Exercise

-You are creating the database of a phone store.
+You are creating a small xml database of a phone store.

 #### Requirements